We Provide 24/7 Call and Chat Services for Drug Rehab Centers to Ensure Comprehensive Care and Assistance

-We don’t need to outsource our admission calls and chats; we have five or more employees who rotate calls and chats 24/7.
+“We don’t need to outsource our admission calls and chats; our rehab call center consists of five or more employees who rotate calls and chats 24/7.”

 Your callers need to be called back instantly.
 When a facility is rotating calls to non-dedicated closers, those hang-up callers are not called back in time and end up at your competitors.
 Chats enable you to allocate your resources better.

 Chats can take up to 30 minutes.
-Sometimes they are a total waste of time.
+Sometimes, they are a total waste of time.
 Other times, they are one of the best forms of leads.
 When an undedicated or busy staffer is in the rotation for chats, they tend not to respond.
 Instead, they hope that someone on the team will get the chat.
 When this happens, the chat usually goes unanswered, and the lead is lost for good.

 When you lose a person on your chat platform, you often need a way to reconnect with the person.
 That’s because you need their incoming caller ID.
 Sure, you can provide a pre-call survey, but we find that information often needs to be more accurate.